 In this sense, Stations registers the behavior of the users when listening to the songs and progressively personalizes the stations, making them more similar to their tastes.
 To do this, users can mark the songs they like with the thumbs up icon or, on the contrary, mark the song they do not like with the thumb icon below.

 By checking which songs they like, users give information to the app, which later uses the same Spotify algorithm to create three stations: Discovery Weekly, Release Radar, and Favorites.
-These stations, likewise, are available in the Spotify app in the format of playlists.
+Likewise, these stations are available in the Spotify app in the playlists format.

 In addition, users can create their own station by selecting photos of their favorite artists.
 This function is reminiscent of that used by YouTube Music, which uses a similar system to customize the music selection of its users.